 Beyond the Gloesmur was written and illustrated by Kathleen E. Deisher.

 This is a wonderful book for reading aloud to the whole family.
 It is a juvenile allegory adventure book (the same category as the books in the Chronicles of Narnia series.)
-Reading Level: Upper elementary to adult.

 Note: This is a high-interest level book that has been well received by reluctant readers!
 Preteen boys appreciate it!
 It makes a wonderful gift.